This really is excellent news.

 The Chief Inspector also said:

-“When we inspect maternity services, our judgements on are based on whether women get safe care within an environment where they are supported to make informed choices about that care.
+“When we inspect maternity services, our judgements are based on whether women get safe care within an environment where they are supported to make informed choices about that care.
 Avoiding unnecessary intervention in any pregnancy, particularly low risk pregnancies, is very important, but this should never be at the expense of a woman’s or baby’s health.
 It is vital that the approach taken is safe and informed by robust risk assessments with appropriate escalation pathways in place in accordance with the woman’s wishes.

 “Where we find caesarean section rates are an outlier above or below the national average, we will raise this with trusts and seek assurances that the appropriate safe pathways are available to all women who may wish a vaginal birth or who may wish or require a caesarean section – but it is absolutely not our view that trusts should be encouraged to reduce caesarean rates.
 It is about making sure the care provided is safe, personalised and appropriate.”